 Phoebe wrinkled her nose.
-“Well, you look smashing too, obviously, but now I feel weird saying it.”
+“Well, you look awesome too, obviously, but now I feel weird saying it.”

 Suzy grinned at her, relieved.
-For a second she’d been worried she’d done her makeup wrong or something and looked like a prole, and John would be embarrassed.
+For a second she’d been worried she’d done her makeup wrong or something and looked cheap, and John would be embarrassed.
 “My smoking bod making you feel a bit incestuous?”

 “Ew!
 No. Go away.”